awslabs/damo/README.md

 Demo Video
 ==========

-Please click below thumbnail to show the short demo video.
+Please click the below thumbnail to show the short demo video.

 [![DAMON: a demo for the Kernel Summit 2020]( http://img.youtube.com/vi/l63eqbVBZRY/0.jpg)](